jcraigk/ruby_nano_rpc/README.md

-# RaiblocksRpc
+# RaiBlocksRpc

 An RPC wrapper for RaiBlocks written in Ruby.
-It provides a client you can call explicitly as well as proxy objects that make working with a Raiblocks node easier.
+It provides a client you can call explicitly as well as proxy objects that make working with a RaiBlocks node easier.

 ## Installation